-The consolidated annual revenue from operations has registered an increase of about134% compared with the previous year.
-However the Company has posted loss from operationsbefore tax of Rs.
-1492.06 million as compared to Rs.
-675.13 million in the previous yearmainly on account of increase in cost of purchases and administrative expenses.
+The consolidated annual revenue from operations has registered an increase of about134% compared with the previous year and the Company has posted loss from operationsbefore tax of Rs.
+34.65 crores as compared to loss of Rs.
+5.07crores in the previous year.

 (Rs. in Crore)